 • A hush descends and eyes turn to the castle.
 The skirl of the pipes rises and drums crack the night air as a tide of tunics and tartan flood from the drawbridge.
 For a limited time in August, witness the incredible spectacle of The Royal Edinburgh Military Tattoo.

-• Visit Edinburgh Castle to view the Scottish Crown Jewels, Mons Meg and other artefacts with your Local Expert.
+• Visit Edinburgh Castle to view the Scottish Crown Jewels, Mons Meg and other artifacts with your Local Expert.

 • Explore the city with your Local Expert as you travel along Princes Street to see the Scott Memorial, the neoclassical Adam facades of New Town and the official Scottish residence of the King, Palace of Holyroodhouse.